Welcome to South Downs

 Sailing in the Solent

 The Solent, a strait separating the Isle of Wight from mainland England, offers a unique sailing experience.
-With its challenging tides and winds, it provides an adrenaline-fuelled adventure for experienced sailors, while its stunning coastal views and wildlife make it a scenic journey for all.
+With its challenging tides and winds, it provides an adrenaline-fuelled adventure for experienced sailors, while its stunning coastal views and wildlife make it a scenic voyage for all.

 Practical Information for Visiting South Downs